yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="http_server_options-enable_websockets"></a> http_server_options.enable_websockets

-s of v2.2, Tyk supports transparent websocket connection upgrades, to enable this feature, ensure that this value is set to `true`.
+As of v2.2, Tyk supports transparent websocket connection upgrades, to enable this feature, ensure that this value is set to `true`.

 ### <a name="http_server_options-close_connections"></a> http_server_options.close_connections